11x-dev/lesson-8-last-visited-page/README.md

 /learn-to-play/8/problems/endgame/1
 ```

-This was a real enhancement request from a real production codebase!
-Feel free to use any resources you want on this coding challenge, have fun!
+This challenge is based on a real enhancement from a production codebase.
+Feel free to use any resources you like while solving it.

+Enjoyed the challenge?
+Give this repo a ⭐️ to help others find it too!

 ![lesson 8 navigation screenshot from learn to play page](https://res.cloudinary.com/dxq77puhi/image/upload/v1749876458/learn_to_play_page_excalidraw_annotation_for_lesson_8_navigation_enhancement_6_13_2025_q19grj.png)